Long Term Care Ombudsman

 - Act in accordance with its standards and procedures.

-- Provide services with respect for human dignity and the individuality of the resident unrestricted by considerations of age, social or economic status, personal characteristics or lifestyle.
+- Provide services with respect for human dignity and the individuality of the resident unrestricted by considerations of age, social or economic status, personal characteristics, sexual orientation or lifestyle.

 - Respect and promote residents’ rights of self-determination, making every reasonable effort to act in accordance with residents’ wishes.